braineatingmachines/braineatingmachines.github.io/pages/info/seasonal-camp-guide.md

 ---
 layout: page
-title: Summer Camp Parent Guide
+title: Seasonal Camp Parent Guide
-description: Health, safety, and operational details for Brain Eating Machines summer robotics camps and intensive programs.
+description: Health, safety, and operational details for Brain Eating Machines seasonal robotics camps and intensive programs.
-permalink: /summer-camp-guide/
+permalink: /seasonal-camp-guide/
 ---

-Welcome to Brain Eating Machines Summer Camps!
-This guide provides important operational details specific to our summer camps and intensive multi-day programs.
+Welcome to Brain Eating Machines Seasonal Camps!
+This guide provides important operational details specific to our seasonal camps and intensive multi-day programs.
 The health and safety of our students is our top priority.

 > *Last Updated: December 2025*